gowthaman99/Academic-Schedule/README.md

 * Light-Weight: The whole application, including all images,scripts and stylesheets, is only 1.35 MB uncompressed and just 714KB when compressed.

-* Fully automated installer: QuickSlots comes with a fully automated installer, meaning that the administrator just has to run the installer and does not have to look into ANY PART OF THE SOURCE CODE AT ALL.
+* Fully automated installer: Academic Shedule comes with a fully automated installer, meaning that the administrator just has to run the installer and does not have to look into ANY PART OF THE SOURCE CODE AT ALL.